 Fear of the dentist is real and we understand that not everyone looks forward to going to the dentist (hard to believe, right?), particularly if you know you need dental work done during the visit.
 A small amount of anxiety is normal.
-Everyone likes to be in control and know completely each step of a process, and Dr. Jessica Emery understands that.
-She along with our team have worked hard to make our practice the most comfortable and welcoming dental practice in Chicago.
+Everyone likes to be in control and know completely each step of a process, and Dr. Brittany Dickinson understands that.
+She along with our team has worked hard to make our practice the most comfortable and welcoming dental practice in Chicago.

 At Sugar Fix, we spoil you with special amenities during your appointment!
 From being able to stream your favorite Netflix movies and shows or cozying up in a warm, cashmere blanket – we want you to feel comfortable and welcome in the practice.
 But we also understand there are people who never make it to the dentist, not because of the lack of amenities, but because of fear of the dentist.